Shareability Network Based Decomposition Approach for Solving Large-scale Single School Routing Problems: Benchmark results

-\section{Benchmark Results}
+\section{Benchmark results}

-This section states the school bus schedules comparisons between the shareability network based decomposition approach and BiRD algorithm.
+This section states the school bus schedules generated by the single school route generation component from the BiRD algorithm.
 For figures in the following, red stars represent school locations and blue dots denote student locations.